catid/ansible/README.md

 5. Automatically set up all servers

-Before running this make sure that the NAS has provided permission for the new server to connect.
+Before running this make sure that the NAS has provided permission for the new server to connect, and the firewall has reserved an IP address for the server.

+Watch the logs for the server's SSH public key and allow it in Github.

 ```bash
 ./full_setup.sh